Goga Bitadze NBA Preview vs. the Celtics

 Goga Bitadze Insights vs. the Celtics

-- Bitadze's opponents, the Celtics, have one of the NBA's slowest tempos with 101.3 possessions per game, while his Magic rank 22nd in possessions per game with 102.9.
+- Bitadze's opponents, the Celtics, have one of the slowest offensive tempos, ranking 27th, averaging 101.4 possessions per game, while his Magic average 102.9 per game, which ranks 24th among NBA teams.

-- On the glass, the Celtics have conceded 42.7 rebounds per game, which puts them eighth in the league.
+- The Celtics are the eighth-ranked squad in the NBA, allowing 42.8 rebounds per game.

-- Looking at assists, the Celtics are ranked third in the NBA, allowing 23.7 per game.
+- The Celtics allow 23.8 assists per game, third-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!